aspose-words/Aspose.Words-API-References/english/net/aspose.words/section/deleteheaderfootershapes/_index.md

 ---
 title: Section.DeleteHeaderFooterShapes
 second_title: Aspose.Words for .NET API Reference
-description: Deletes all shapes drawing objects from the headers and footers of this section.
+description: Deletes all shapes drawing objects from the headers and footers of this section in C#
 type: docs
 weight: 120
 url: /net/aspose.words/section/deleteheaderfootershapes/